 - 1. Comfort, convenience, or luxury equipment or features. - 2.
 Exercise or hygiene equipment. - 3.
 Non-medical items such as sauna baths or elevators. - 4.
 Modifications to your home or car. - 5.
 Devices for testing blood or other body substances, except as covered under the Diabetes Equipment, Supplies and Self-Management Training benefit. - 6.
-Electronic monitors of the heart or lungs, except infant apnea monitors, and oximetry monitors for patients on home ventilation. - 7.
 Services not preauthorized by the Health Plan.